 “That guy just rubbed his hands over my ass.”

-Even more surprising is that until #MeToo, it hadn’t really occured to me that I had ever been a victim, so strong was I and so immersed was I in this culture entitled to women’s bodies.
+Even more surprising is that until #MeToo, it hadn’t really occurred to me that I had ever been a victim, so strong was I and so immersed was I in this culture entitled to women’s bodies.

 I’m sorry if you didn’t get the memo.